isbeorn/nina.docs/docs/sequencer/advanced/instructions.md

 ## Camera

 Control basic functions of a camera.
-Each instruction requires at least a camera to be connected.
+Each instruction in this category requires at least a camera to be connected.

 ### Cool Camera
 ![Cool Camera](../../images/sequencer/instructions/camera_cool.png)